usnistgov/image-regression-resnet50/README.md

   --image_folder IMAGE_FOLDER
                         filepath to the folder containing the images --csv_filepath CSV_FILEPATH
-                        filepath to the file containing the ground truth labels --output_filepath OUTPUT_FILEPATH
+                        filepath to the file containing the ground truth labels.
+Csv file SHOULD NOT HAVE HEADERS!
+  --output_filepath OUTPUT_FILEPATH
                         filepath to the folder where the outputs will be placed